DiegoNeelKanuJenelle/project-6-film-buff/README.md

 Pseudo-Code

 1 Create a form with an input where the user can type to search their desired movie.

-2 On form submit, make an api call with the user input.
+2 On form submit, make an API call with the user input.
 If no results are found, return an error message.
 3 Print all matching movies to the screen.

-4 When user selects a movie, save the metadata of that movie to the state object.
+4 When user selects a movie, save the metadata of that movie to the state object and make a modal pop up with the information/description of the movie.

-5 Use all genre IDs from the English movie to make a 2nd API call.
-If no foreign movies are found, then make extra calls using less genre IDs.
+5 If user clicks on button inside modal, take them to the foreign movies page where we use the genre IDs from the English movie to make a 2nd API call.
+With the data returned from the 2nd API call, filter out English movies & render remaining foreign results.
+Print all the related foreign movies to the page.

+6 When user selects a movie, save the metadata of that movie to the state object and make a modal pop up with the information/description of the movie.

-6 With the data returned from the 2nd API call, filter out English movies & render remaining foreign results 7 Allow the user to select one or more foreign movies to save with their English movie 8 When user presses save button, save the list to Firebase 9 Append and render the saved list to the public list
+7 Allow the user to select one or more foreign movies to save with their English movie.
+8 When user presses save button, save the list to Firebase 9 Append and render the saved list to the public list